Last Updated on January 30, 2026 by George Pavlopoulos

 The best way to travel through Germany is definitely by train.
-The Deutsche Bahn, Germany’s national railway company, features an impressive train fleet and will bring you everywhere in the country.
+Deutsche Bahn, Germany’s national railway company, operates an impressive fleet and can take you everywhere in the country.
 However, some things might seem a bit confusing for first-time visitors: from how to buy train tickets in Germany to the differences in fare classes.

 This article explains everything you need to know before booking a train ticket in Germany.
-Specifically, you’ll find a guide on buying a ticket for the German railways, and I’ll share info about each fare category.
+Specifically, you’ll find a guide to buying tickets on German railways, and I’ll share information about each fare category.
 Moreover, I include a short glossary with the German words you might come across before or while traveling.
 Last but not least, I’ll share several travel tips for your train journey with the Deutsche Bahn and what to expect from their services.

 Let’s start.